TILOS-AI-Institute/MacroPlacement/README.md

 Also, we provide steps to generate the fakerams.

 ## **Flows**
-SP&R flow is available for each test case on each enablement.
+Synthesis, place and route (SP&R) flow is available for each test case on each enablement.
 Here is the list
 - NanGate45
   - [Ariane 136](./Flows/NanGate45/ariane136/)
   - [Ariane 133](./Flows/NanGate45/ariane133/)